Skip to main content

 The day went by almost in a trance for them.
 Bondita was quietly going about her work, occasionally she would send one of the house helps over to check on Sampoorna.
 She served lunch, did her chores and cooked, almost mechanically.

-Aniruddha sat in his room, door shut, hands on his forehead as the last conversation with Debaditya came floating in his memories.
+Aniruddha sat in his room, door shut, hands on his forehead, as the last conversation with Debaditya came floating in his memories.
 He sighed.
-He had skipped lunch but the feelings of hunger and thirst were still missing.
+He had skipped lunch, but the feelings of hunger and thirst were still missing.
 They had to find a way for Sampoorna to live independently with respect in this village.
-He had to scrutinize all probable opportunities.
+He had to scrutinise all probable opportunities.
 He needed to assess them practically and ask Bondita for advice.
-She must have been thinking about the same too.
+She must have been thinking about the same, too.

 "Are you alright?"
 He asked.
 Aniruddha nodded.